rubykoom/CBIR_AAPI_2024/README.md

 	- **`codebook.npy`**:  codebook for BoW extractor.
 	- **`autoencoder_model.keras`**:  trained autoencoder model used in that extractor.
 	- **`requirements.txt`**: necessary dependencies to run the script `app.py`
+ - **`code/`**: it contains all the developed code for the project:
+	- **`Extractor 1 - CNN/`**:  it contains the script `Extractor 1_img_retrieval.py` for this method and the FAISS feature extraction index.
+In order to run it properly, directory should be changed as appropiate.
+	- **`Extractor 2 - BoW/`**:  it contains the script `Extractor 2_img_retrieval.py` for this method and the FAISS feature extraction index.
+Moreover, the `codebook.npy` is obtained once the script has been run and it is used during retrieval.
+In order to run it properly, directory should be changed as appropiate.
+	- **`Extractor 3 - Autoencoder/`**:  it contains the script `Extractor 3_img_retrieval.py` for this method and the FAISS feature extraction index.
+Furthermore, the `autoencoder_model.keras` is obtained once the script has been run and it is used during retrieval.
+In order to run it properly, directory should be changed as appropiate.
+	- **`Extractor 4 - Raw Pixels/`**:  it contains the script `Extractor 4_img_retrieval.py` for this method and the FAISS feature extraction index.
+In order to run it properly, directory should be changed as appropiate.
+	- **`Extractor 5 - Color Histogram/`**:  it contains the script `Extractor 5_img_retrieval.py` for this method and the FAISS feature extraction index.
+In order to run it properly, directory should be changed as appropiate.
+		- **`Preprocessing/`**:  it contains the original dataset called Fruits and its preprocessed version once preprocessing script `Preprocessing_CBIR.py` has been run.
+For  it  to  work  properly,  the  directory  must  be  changed  accordingly.
+The `db.csv` file is necessary for running the application as it has a column named *images* where all the dataset images names are for retrieval and indexing purposes.

 ## :notebook: Requirements